phac-nml/mpox-nf/README.md

     ```
     sample                  - [String] Name of the sample
     num_reads_mapped        - [Int] number of total reads mapped, pulled from BAM file using samtools flagstats.
-                                Reads are paired so to the number of total sequence fragments can be obtained by dividing this value by 2
+                                Reads are paired so the number of total sequence fragments can be obtained by dividing this value by 2
     mean_sequencing_depth   - [Float] average genomic read depth, pulled from BAM file using samtools depth and awk
     median_sequencing_depth - [Int] median genomic read depth, pulled from BAM file using samtools depth and awk
     num_consensus_n         - [Int] number of positions that were not basecalled in the genome, from seqtk comp